Sleep Apnea 101: Definitions

 EPR with Easy Breath Manufacturer Fact Sheet

-Exhalation relief is a comfort feature offered by two manufactures which reduces the air flow at the time of exhalation making the breathing process more natural.
+- Exhalation relief is a comfort feature which reduces the air flow at the time of exhalation, making the breathing process more natural.
+Philips Respironics and ResMed are the two manufacturers who offer exhalation relief features.

 Reusable Foam Filters.
 Reusable foam filters are placed at the air intake of the machine and are designed to catch larger particles.
 These filters can be lightly washed with a mild detergent to remove any particles that have collected.
 It is suggested to replaced a foam filter every 3 months or when the filter starts to break down.
 If a foam and disposable filter are used in a machine, the foam filter should be on the outside.